adaptyteam/adapty-docs/versioned_docs/version-2.0/getting-started-with-server-side-api.md

 With API you can:

-1. Get user's subscription status.
+1. Get the user's subscription status and full details.
 2. Activate a subscription for a user with an [access level](access-level).
-3. Get user's attributes.
+3. Grant or revoke the user's [access level](access-level) without providing a transaction ID.
-4. Set user's attributes.
+4. Get or set user's attributes.

 :::note
-You can't get subscription events via API, but you can use [Webhook](webhook) or direct integration with a service that you're using.
+To get subscription events, use a [Webhook](webhook) integration with Adapty or direct integration with the service that you're using.
 :::

 To correctly work with API you need to use a unique ID for your users.
 This may be an email, a phone number, your internal ID.
 Without such an ID it's impossible to identify the same user on multiple platforms.